d-kato/GR-Boards_ESP32_Serial_Bridge/README.md

 Pressing `USER_BUTTON0` resets ESP32.

 ### Change to the Flash writing mode
-You can change ESP32 to the Flash writing mode by holding down `USER_BUTTON0` and push `RESET`.
+You can change ESP32 to the Flash writing mode by holding down `USER_BUTTON0` and connecting the USB cable.
 LED1 on the board lights during the write mode.
 In the flash writing mode, the LED1 lights up.
-To cancel the flash writing mode, please push `RESET` once more.
+To cancel the flash writing mode, please reconnect the USB cable again.

 ###  How to Flash Download Tools
 Using ``esp32-at(ESP32 F/W update data by AT command)`` as example, this section is shown how to the "Flash Download Tools V3.6.2.2" for Windows PC.